encode/django-rest-framework/docs/api-guide/settings.md

 The name of a form field that may be used to override the HTTP method of the form.

+If the value of this setting is `None` then form method overloading will be disabled.

 Default: `'_method'`

 ## FORM_CONTENT_OVERRIDE

 The name of a form field that may be used to override the content of the form payload.
+Must be used together with `FORM_CONTENTTYPE_OVERRIDE`.

+If either setting is `None` then form content overloading will be disabled.

 Default: `'_content'`

 ## FORM_CONTENTTYPE_OVERRIDE

 The name of a form field that may be used to override the content type of the form payload.
+Must be used together with `FORM_CONTENT_OVERRIDE`.

+If either setting is `None` then form content overloading will be disabled.

 Default: `'_content_type'`

 ## URL_ACCEPT_OVERRIDE

 The name of a URL parameter that may be used to override the HTTP `Accept` header.

+If the value of this setting is `None` then URL accept overloading will be disabled.

 Default: `'_accept'`